-Exclusions: English standard and EAL/D
+Exclusions: EAL/D, Standard, Studies

-In the PRELIMINARY ENGLISH advanced course students continue to explore opportunities that are offered by challenging texts to investigate complex, evocative ideas, to evaluate, emulate and employ powerful creative and sophisticated ways to use language to make meaning, and to find enjoyment in literature.
+Course description: In the Preliminary English Advanced course students continue to explore opportunities that are offered by challenging texts to investigate complex, evocative ideas, to evaluate, emulate and employ powerful creative and sophisticated ways to use language to make meaning, and to find enjoyment in literature.
+Students who select this course can take the extension course (1U) to add to their study.